-What was missing was my thoughts on each profound phrase, so I quickly reread over Tozer’s statements and jotted down the first thought that came to my mind.
-This spiritual activity reminded me of where I am at in my spiritual walk.
+What was missing was my thoughts on each profound phrase, so I quickly reread Tozer’s statements and jotted down the first thought that came to my mind.
+This activity reminded me of where I am at in my spiritual walk.
 You might find dialoguing over spiritual beliefs this way fun!

 Chapter 1: What I see lacking today is passion, but more defined, a passion for God, a deep desire to know God as He desires to be known.

 “Oh Lord, give me a passion to be so close to You.
 Let me cling to You always.”

 Chapter 2: What the Holy Spirit does not reveal to us is not worth knowing.

 “This is hard, God.
 I want to know what the future holds for me, but I am not hearing from You.
 I remind myself You know the big picture of my life, but it doesn’t help my ruminations.”

 Chapter 3: In evaluating the great advances and victories in the Christian church, we need to compare it to the New Testament pattern.

 Chapter 4 – Church problem – everything is programmed.